iBug/iBug-source/_posts/2021/2021-11-22-convert-windows-vps-to-linux.md

 That's it.
 With just some small efforts, this is now an afforable, high-spec Linux VPS.

 While the VPS control panel would never offer Linux templates should anything go wrong, it's always possible to boot from iPXE again for a "rescue environment".

+## Easter Egg

+During Debian installation, the installer automatically added the `hyperv-daemon` package after examining hardware.
+After booting into Debian, `systemd-detect-virt` reports "microsoft" (i.e. Windows Hyper-V).
+This VPS hosting provider may have some black magic with their Windows VPS cluster so that QEMU/KVM behaves so.
+This issue doesn't seem to exist in their "native" Linux VPS, but it's worth noting.

   [aff]: https://go.ibugone.com/vps-hk